mvysny/karibu-testing/README.md

 1. *containerless testing*: You can test your Vaadin App without having to launch the servlet container.
 Karibu-Testing provides enough env around Vaadin Session, the UI and other Vaadin classes, to run completely outside of servlet container.
-2. *browserless testing*: You look up components from server-side, bypassing browser and the JavaScript->Server bridge completely, and you talk directly to your server-side View classes, the server Vaadin components, etc.
+2. *browserless testing*: You look up components straight from `UI.getCurrent()`, bypassing browser and the JavaScript->Server bridge completely.
+You directly call methods on your server-side View classes and the server-side Java Vaadin components.

 > If you like the library, please star it.
 The more stars, the more popularity and more maintainenance the library will receive.